Jmwofford/babyDiv_WDI-curriculum/instructor_notes/express/express-router.md

 Leaving Code Smells unaddressed can easily lead to difficult to maintain or unmaintainable code down the line.
 We want to do our best to avoid writing smelly code.
 One easy way to make sure our code is maintainable and scalable over the long term is to utilize established design patterns, keep our code separated into many files instead of one giant file, and constantly looking for opportunities to make our code better through **merciless** refactoring.

+### Keeping the Smell Out

 **Don't Repeat Yourself**

 The **DRY** principle is aimed at reducing repetition within your code.
+This makes your code easier to maintain as it grows and prevents unnecessary bloat.

 > "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."